 To read explanations of each suggestion and three more suggestions, download the white paper.

-Operating, maintaining and supporting IBM FileNet P8 is a big undertaking.
+Operating, maintaining, and supporting IBM FileNet P8 is a big undertaking.
 Your journey is not over after the solution is deployed.
-It’s crucial that your organization continually invests in effective and comprehensive change management, system security and system integration processes.
+It’s crucial that your organization continually invests in effective and comprehensive change management, FileNet security, and system integration processes.
 By focusing on these aspects of the system lifecycle, you’ll experience excellent ROI.